Wildlife Training Grants

 Apply for a Training Grant

-If you are a rescue organisation that would like to enquire about a Training Grant to give volunteers in your organisation access to either the WIRES online Introduction to Wildlife Rescue and/or the WIRES Sea Turtle Course, please complete the following form and the WIRES training team will be in touch as soon as possible:
+If you are a rescue organisation that would like to enquire about a Training Grant, for the courses listed above please complete the registration of interest form and the WIRES Training Team will be in touch as soon as possible: